 BUDDHIST TRANSLATORS WORKBENCH

-January 2022: We are pleased to announce that The Mangalam Research Center has received an Ashoka grant from the Khyentse Foundation for the project “Machine-readable Dharma: Building a body of Buddhist Sanskrit literature for computer-aided analysis”, which seeks to expand and improve our processed corpus of Buddhist Sanskrit literature.
+January 2022: Mangalam Research Center has received an Ashoka grant from the Khyentse Foundation for the project “Machine-readable Dharma: Building a body of Buddhist Sanskrit literature for computer-aided analysis”, which seeks to expand and improve our processed corpus of Buddhist Sanskrit literature.

-January 2021: We are pleased to announce that Mangalam Research Center has been awarded a Digital Humanities Advancement Grant from the National Endowment for the Humanities in support of the Buddhist Translators’ Workbench project (HAA-277246-21).
+January 2021: Mangalam Research Center has been awarded a Digital Humanities Advancement Grant from the National Endowment for the Humanities in support of the Buddhist Translators’ Workbench project (HAA-277246-21).
 The grant will help build a Natural Language Processing infrastructure for the exploration of Buddhist Sanskrit lexical semantics through word embedding models.

 The Buddhist Translators Workbench facilitates the translation and study of the Buddhist textual heritage through the development of lexicographic resources, corpora and corpus methods for classical Buddhist languages.
 So far, the project has focused on Sanskrit, one of the least resourced classical languages of Buddhism.
 We are currently developing the first processed corpus of Buddhist Sanskrit literature and using it to create a corpus dictionary, the Visual Dictionary and Thesaurus of Buddhist Sanskrit.

 Lugli, L., Martinc, M., Pelicon, A., Pollak, S. 2022.
 Embedding models for Buddhist Sanskrit.
 Proceedings of the 13th Conference on Language Resources and Evaluation (LREC), Marseille, 20-25 June 2022, 3861-3871.